FloorD/ninjanine/resources.md

 - [Michael Hartl's Ruby on Rails Tutorial][15] - this one's pretty tough for a beginner, but don't give up!
 - [RailsCasts][16] - though the screencasts tend to be pretty specific, they're very useful for getting to know some gems or solving problems.
 - [Rails/Ruby/Command Line Cheatsheet][17] - okay, everyone needs those.
-- [The Odin Project][18] - another look at the structure of Rails, complete wiht examples and small projects.
+- [The Odin Project][18] - another look at the structure of Rails, complete with examples and small projects.

 **Floor:**